tienphan1989/tsapp/README.md

 - Have a list of the Tools and Libraries you’ll be using
 - Have a clear idea of your MVP
 - Have a well thought out Development Timeline

+Behavioral Expectations
+You will show up by 9:00 and leave no sooner than 6:00 You will actively participate in stand-ups, retros, and check-ins You will complete your MVP by the date it is due
+You will adhere to the project decisions made by leads/project managers You will communicate issues with your project manager You will be courteous to your classmates, and work together to solve problems You will have properly researched and debugged before escalating to your project leads.
+You will not begin work on your project until you have pitched your MVP and been approved

+Week 1
+Day 1 - Initial Project Pitches

+This is when you get to pitch whatever pie in the sky things you want.
+We’re not yet worried about what your MVP is or whether your idea is practical - just come up with ideas.
+You won’t be starting on your project until Day 3, so think of this as your research and development phase.
+Learn Auth, learn Redux, learn how to use complex APIs and libraries.
+Your SECs will give you an idea of what is and isn’t practical, and some guidance on the technologies you’re looking at.

+Day 3 - Project Proposals

+You will have your project ready to pitch to a panel including a lead and your SECs.
+You’ll have the models drawn out, a sketched out version of what your frontend will look like, and evidence that you’re able to use the APIs and libraries that you’re going to implement.
+You’ll also have a proposal for what your MVP will look like.
+You’re expected to have the MVP complete a week from this day.
+Together you and your instructors will determine the best project to move forward with.

+Day 5 - Retro

+In addition to doing stand-ups every morning, you’ll be taking part in a retro every Friday.
+This will be the time to talk about what went right, what went wrong, what roadblocks you’re still up against and your plan of attack for getting over them.

+Day 5 will also be the first of your mandatory check-ins with your assigned project manager.
+You’ll have two of these leading up to your MVP presentation.
+After that, office hours will be available to sign-up for, but will not be mandatory.

+Week 2
+Day 3 - MVP Presentations

+You will present your completed MVP to your project manager and a lead instructor.
+You should have all the functionality that you promised during your project proposal, as well as a plan of attack for the next week.

+Week 3
+Day 3 - Projects Complete

+By week three, day three, you should have your project done.
+There’ll still be time to work on it before science fair, but this should be styling and minor bug fixes only - you should be done with all the core functionality.

+Day 4 - Science Fair

+This is the day that you’ll be showing off your projects to the rest of the school, friends and family, and prospective employers.
+Science fair lasts from around 3:00 to around 7:00, so prepare for a long day of talking to people about your project.
+People do get job interviews out of science fair, so make sure to put your best foot forward, dress a little nicer than you normally would, and get that elevator pitch ready!

+Day 5 - Graduation

+You made it!
+Today you get your final survey, a free bagel/muffin/coffee breakfast and you get to take part in the graduation ceremony.
+Get hype!
+Graduation will be over by noon.
+Because campus space is limited we do ask that you gather all of your belongings and clean up your workspace by 1:00pm so that the incoming Mod 5 class will be able to settle into the space.